 Impact on crops

 The results of impact assessment survey confirmed project impact on annual crops, mainly on five types.
 According to locally established practice, people grow cotton and wheat mixed on the same land parcel.
 Similarly, rice and alfalfa is also mixed cultivated.

+However this initial information will be added with more detailed data on crops cultivated by 65 APs once the DMS will be carried out including inventory of all project affected assets.

 The detailed information on area of land used for growing annual crops disaggregated according to districts and massives is given in the Appendices.